“The thing that I don’t understand is what time I am allowed to go to bed.”

 1. Communications timing guidance

-Deciding what are the standard working hours and requirements within the team for individuals to be available outside of normal hours will help everyone understand what is expected of them.
+Deciding what are the standard working hours and requirements within the team will help everyone understand what is expected of them.
 It is especially important that leaders and managers not only model and communicate good digital behaviours in relation to their own out of hours digital communications but also pull up team members who do not adhere to this.
 If the nature of business necessitates 24/7 availability, an agreement and structure should be made to ensure everyone has the opportunity to switch off and recharge.
 Open conversations with clients and other external parties, ideally at the outset of relationships, will help establish these boundaries.

 - Shine Offline work communications should be conducted between 08.30 and 18.00 BST